Are you good enough to beat ALL of your opponents?

 You must beat bad calls.

-For the very large majority of time referees do an outstanding job.
+For the very vast majority of time referees do an outstanding job.

 But referees are human and humans make mistakes.